Doctor of Education (EdD) in Leadership for Educational Equity

 - Finance and resource allocation

-Graduates of the program are prepared to lead institutional change and policy development at colleges and universities, with a focus on fostering educational equity.
+Graduates of the program are prepared to lead institutional change, with a focus on fostering inclusive excellence.

 -